volkamerlab/MolDockLab/README.md

 - **`src/`**: The source code directory containing the core implementation of the MolDockLab workflow.
 - **`test_data/`**: A small subset of test data (3 compounds for pipeline selection and 10 compounds for SBVS) used to test the workflow on a smaller scale.
 - **`test_output/`**: Output generated from running the workflow on the test data.
-- **`EGFR_pipeline.ipynb`**: A Jupyter notebook that reproduces the EGFR target results.
+- **`EGFR_pipeline.ipynb`**: A Jupyter notebook that reproduces the EGFR tet results.
 Use this to follow along with the pipeline's analysis for EGFR.
 - **`moldocklab.py`**: The main script that orchestrates the execution of the MolDockLab workflow.
 - **`setup_py310.sh`**: Installation script to set up the Python 3.10 environment and dependencies required to run the workflow.